NYSCP Child Protection Conferences - North Yorkshire

 Child Protection Conferences

-A guide for parents
+Child Protection Conferences – A guide for parents

 I have been invited to a child protection conference.
 What is a Child Protection Conference?

-Child protection conferences are held when there are worries that a child may not be safe or where there needs are not being met.
+Child Protection Conferences are held when there are worries that a child may not be safe or where their needs are not being met.
 We know that there are a number of reasons why this may be the situation.
 This is a meeting organised by North Yorkshire Children and Families Service, which brings you and your child (if they are old enough) together with all the professionals already involved with your child (for example, your child’s social worker, GP, health visitor and teacher) to talk with you about your child, not only about the worries but also about the strengths in your family and the things that are working well and how we can build on these.
 Other professionals are also invited to the meeting for example, the Police or a paediatrician if they have information to share that may help.

 The aim of the meeting is to discuss with you all the relevant information provided by you and everyone at the meeting and decide how best to support you and your child so that the worries can be sorted out.
 A plan may be made with you, for you and everyone at the meeting to follow.
 Another meeting will be held in a few weeks’ time to see how far the worries have been sorted and if the plan needs to be changed.

-Child Protection Conferences decide whether your child needs a Child Protection Plan to sort out the worries for their safety and welfare or whether there is a different way this can be done.
-Child Protection Plans are made when a child is thought to have suffered significant harm or is likely to suffer significant harm if things don’t change.
+Child Protection Conferences decide whether your child needs a Child Protection plan to sort out the worries for their safety and welfare or whether there is a different way this can be done.
+Child Protection plans are made when a child is thought to have suffered significant harm or is likely to suffer significant harm if things don’t change.

-Child Protection Conferences cannot decide to remove a child from their family but, if your child is thought to be at serious or immediate risk of harm we will firstly help you to work out the best arrangements to reduce the risk.
+Child Protection Conferences cannot decide to remove a child from their family but, if your child is thought to be at serious or immediate risk of harm, we will firstly help you to work out the best arrangements to reduce the risk.

 As a parent or carer you have an important role in the meeting and it is important that you take part in the meeting to help us to understand what may be happening for you and your family so that the worries can be sorted out.
 We understand that it can be difficult to take part in such meetings and so you are welcome to have someone with you to act as your “supporter”.
 This could be another member of your family or a trusted friend.
 This should be someone you can rely on to give good advice and to keep your personal, and sometimes very sensitive information confidential.
 Your supporter is there for your support and will not be asked to give their views and opinions.

-If you can’t join in the meeting, please let your child’s social worker know as soon as possible, it may be that we can help and it might be possible for you to join in the meeting in some other way.
 If you don’t take part in the meeting, it may go ahead without you.
 If this happens the social worker will visit you to explain what happened and you will receive a written record of the meeting.

 What if there is someone I don’t want to be in the meeting?